NYC Honorary Street Names

 Location:Between Beekman and Spruce Streets

 Honoree: A century before Rosa Parks, Elizabeth Jennings (1827-1901) refused to leave a public streetcar because of the color of her skin.
 She was physically forced from the streetcar and sued the company, driver and conductor.
 Represented by future president Chester A. Arthur, she won her suit, paving the way for African Americans to freely ride NYC public transit.
+Ms. Jennings later founded New York's first kindergarten for African-American children.

 Ella Baker Terrace (Manhattan)